jeffrschneider/specweaver/README.md

 - A capability can be private, public, or somewhere in between (authenticated only, some capabilities have access control constraints, etc.)
 - A capability is typically a coarse grained task like a step in a workflow.
 Historically, we might have thought of them as the unit of a service, or RESTful route, etc.
 - When capabilities are used, we often log their use.
 This helps us to debug and understand system usage.
 - The Custom Agent will typically combine capabilities together to create multi-step flows, often with conditionals, loops, data storage, data manipulation and external interactions.
+- The agent knows about its own capabilities and limitations.
+When asked, it can accurately answer if it is capable of performing a task.

+## Some Agents Evolve
+- Agents must categorize their ability to self evolve:
+  - Static Agent = no evolution, no cloning
+  - Fix and Optimize = the agent can evolve but the functional requirements must stay the same.
+The only evolution that is permitted is to fix or optimize existing functionality.
+  - Mission Evolution = the agent can evolve itself as long as the mission / goals remains the same.
+  - Unlimited Evolution = there are no rules on how the agent evolves as long as the agent doesn't lie about its capabilities and the offerings are not nefarious.

 ## Structurally Aware
 - The system is aware of its own code.
 We use a script to both analyze and compile the system.